BerkeleyLab/upcxx/docs/implementation-defined.md

 Aside from `upcxx::experimental`, all other namespaces nested inside of `upcxx` are intended solely for internal use by the implementation (e.g.
 `upcxx::backend`, `upcxx::cuda`, `upcxx::detail`).
 Similarly, all identifiers
-with the `UPCXXI` prefix are intended for internal use by the implementation.
+with the `UPCXXI` or `upcxxi` prefix are intended for internal use by the implementation.

 ## UPCXX_THREADMODE=seq Restrictions ##